 - Keep no local backup copies of your mailing on any device.

 - Any device used to access your email marketing platform must lock automatically.
 You should never leave the device ‘open’ when other people are around, regardless of how ridiculous and low risk you might think that is.
-Just get into the habit.
+Just get into the habit of locking the screen.

 - Do not rely 100% on the policies and procedures other platforms have in place — have your own code of ethics and working practices that you can confidently defend.

-- Do not ever pass on your list(s) or any single piece of data to another person with the data owner’s permission.
+- Do not ever pass on your list(s) or any single piece of data to another person without the data owner’s permission.

 - Once you have no further use for any data you hold, delete it.
-That included any copies you hold (which you don’t have, of course, and all the data held in any platforms you have uploaded it to.
+That includes any copies you hold (which you don’t have, of course) and all the data held in any platforms you have uploaded it to.